(tips on growing fennel in your garden)

 Fennel Companion Planting

-Fennel is a highly aromatic and slightly odd plant that is pretty much a poor companion plant for everything.
+Conventional wisdom tells us that fennel is a highly aromatic and slightly odd plant that is pretty much a poor companion plant for everything.

 Fennel & Insects.